nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 The arguments used here are:

-* `addr`: a pointer to a buffer in VM memory space denoting where we would load the serialized transaction data.
+* `addr`: the exact same addr pointer as used in Load Transaction syscall.
-* `len`: a pointer to a 64-bit unsigned integer in VM memory space, when calling the syscall, this memory location should store the length of the buffer specified by `addr`, when returning from the syscall, CKB VM would fill in `len` with the actual length of the buffer.
-We would explain the exact logic below.
+* `len`: the exact same len pointer as used in Load Transaction syscall.
-* `offset`: an offset specifying from which offset we should start loading the serialized transaction data.
+* `offset`: the exact same offset value as used in Load Transaction syscall.

 This syscall would calculate the hash of current transaction and copy it to VM memory space.